China’s economy is in trouble. Here’s what’s gone wrong – KION546

 On Sunday, Beijing policymakers reaffirmed that one of their top priorities was to contain systemic debt risks at local governments.

-The People’s Bank of China, the financial regulator and the securities regulator jointly pledged to work together on tackle this challenge, according to a statement by the central bank.
+The People’s Bank of China, the financial regulator and the securities regulator jointly pledged to work together to tackle this challenge, according to a statement by the central bank.

 Demographic decline